 Can You Still Recover if You Were Partly at Fault?

 Yes, if you were not more than 50% responsible.
 Oklahoma follows a modified comparative negligence rule: your award is reduced by your share of fault, not eliminated.
 If a jury finds you 20% at fault on a $2 million award, you still recover $1.6 million.
-See our guide on comparative fault in Oklahoma.
+See our guide on how Oklahoma handles shared fault.
 The other side routinely exaggerates the injured driver’s share, especially after a serious head injury.

 Let Our Experienced Attorneys Fight For You